 Lift the first panel onto this support angle and position into place.
 Securely hold the panel in position.
 Using a packer on the support angle will allow ease of minor adjustment.
 For larger adjustments, the support angle needs re-setting.

 Install the panel.
-Always fix the STOP points first to hold the panel in place, and then radiate outwards towards the edges with the other GO points.
+Always start with the holes located at the centre of the panel and then radiate outwards towards the edges for panel fixing.